J. S. Framestore CFC

-What is a database? database management systems, tables, rows and columns, Indexes, primary keys, unique constraints and foreign keys, client-server architecture, data types, storage engines and table types, information schema.
+What is a database? database management systems, tables, rows and columns, indexes, primary keys, unique constraints and foreign keys, client-server architecture, supported data types, storage engines and table types, Information_Schema and MySQL Databases.

 Using the MySQL client